We Need Your Support!

-Holding their rifles over their shoulders and raising their legs up as high as their heads, the two soldiers pace very slowly in complete coordination while stomping on the ground in a display of perseverance and determination.
+Holding their rifles over their shoulders and raising their legs as high as their heads, the two soldiers pace very slowly in complete coordination while stomping on the ground with perseverance and determination.

 There has been a lot of talk about the symbolisms behind this ritual but it is widely accepted that stomping on the ground is a way for the Evzones to let the dead know that the Greeks are still free.

 It’s also said (though this is not confirmed) that the procession is taking place at such a slow pace for the Evzones to recover normal blood circulation after staying absolutely still for a whole hour.

 The Official Sunday Ceremonial Parade of the Evzones

 If you happen to be in Athens on a Sunday, make sure to head over to Syntagma to witness the official ceremonial parade of the Evzones.

 Every Sunday at 11 am, a parade of Evzones marches down Vasilissis Sofias avenue, from the Presidential Guard camp towards the Tomb of the Unknown Soldier, where the official Changing of the Guard ceremony occurs.